SeldonIO/seldon-core/docs/source/contents/kubernetes/resources/seldonruntime/index.md

   seldonConfig: default
 ```

-The helm chart `seldon-core-v2-runtime` allows easy creation of this resource and associated defualt Servers for an installation of Seldon in a particular namespace.
+The helm chart `seldon-core-v2-runtime` allows easy creation of this resource and associated default Servers for an installation of Seldon in a particular namespace.

-## SeldonConfig Update Propogation
+## SeldonConfig Update Propagation

 When a [SeldonConfig](../seldonconfig/index.md) resource changes any SeldonRuntime resources that reference the changed SeldonConfig will also be updated immediately.
 If this behaviour is not desired you can set `spec.disableAutoUpdate` in the SeldonRuntime resource for it not be be updated immediately but only when it changes or any owned resource changes.